CISecurity/ControlsAssessmentSpecification/control-12/control-12.1.rst

 Dependencies
 ------------
-* Subcontrol 1.4: Maintain Detailed Asset Inventory
+* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Subcontrol 1.5: Maintain Asset Inventory Information
+* Sub-control 1.5: Maintain Asset Inventory Information

 Inputs
 -----------
 #.
-An inventory of expected boundary devices (M1)
+An inventory of expected boundary devices (M1) as derived from the endpoint inventory (see sub-control 1.4)

 Operations
 ----------